 Banks and leasing companies are financing technological modernization, energy and resource efficiency, small hydro, wind, and solar solutions.

-and reducing its damage will require an urgent and coordinated effort by public and private sector players, particularly financial institutions.
+Managing the impacts of climate change and reducing its damage will require an urgent and coordinated effort by public and private sector players, particularly financial institutions.